 It is the policy of the City of Ottumwa to hire and promote employees on the basis of their qualifications, merits and for the good of the public service.
-It is the policy of the City of Ottumwa to prohibit nepotism in hiring, promotion, demotion, termination or other personnel actions pertaining to city employees, and to avoid the appearance of nepotism in personnel actions.
+It is the policy of the City of Ottumwa to mitigate nepotism in hiring, promotion, demotion, termination or other personnel actions pertaining to city employees, and to avoid the appearance of nepotism in personnel actions in accordance with Iowa Code Chapter 71.